Shelley Bacchus, RN, MS

 Susan Reeves, RN

 Susan has 30 plus years of nursing experience.
 She has earned several awards of excellence in nursing.
 She has a vast experience in nursing which includes medical, surgical, critical care, post anesthesia care, dialysis, and administrative supervisory.
 She designed and instructed an EKG course in an oral surgery center.
 She has management experience and was clinical director of education in a long-term care facility.
-She is one of the newer members of the Alosa Health team.
+Susan has been a Clinical Educator with Alosa Health since 2016.

 Kathy Smith, RPh